Tochigi Prefecture [栃木県]

 In the last day, they gather in the precincts of the shrine, then all of them parade around the main shrine.

 So if the men of a float has made a little mistake, they have gotten into a big trouble between the districts.

 It is the parade held on the main approach of Nikko Toshogu shrine and Rinnoji temple in spring and autumn.

 Many of them wear armor, some of them have pikes, and some of them sit astride horses.

 At the end of the line, mikoshi (portable shrines) also parade.

 Gyoza is a kind of dumpling stuffed with minced pork and vegetables.

 In Japan, it has been popular since the cooks who had learned in Manchuria (current northeastern China) came back to Japan and served after World War II.

-Utsunomiya has always been one of the cities that a citizen buys the most gyoza in Japan a year.
+Utsunomiya has always been one of the cities that a citizen buys much gyoza in Japan a year.

 Now Utsunomiya-gyoza is well-known throughout the country.

-Yuba is a Japanese and Chinese food known as "tofu skin"
+Yuba is a Japanese and Chinese food known as "tofu skin" or "dried bean curd".

 It is made by boiling soy milk and collecting the film or skin of protein on the liquid surfice.

 In Japan it is the specialty of Nikko and Kyoto.

 Because, Nikko-yuba is made by rolling or bundling the thin film.

 Originally yuba had been the food for ascetic training monk in the mountains since ancient times.